 Make sure you take a ‘before' photo so that, in the event you're not satisfied, you'll be able to make a claim.

 Price ★★☆☆☆ (2/5 stars)

-The HiSmile kit costs £49.99 in the UK, which is pretty pricey as far as teeth whitening kits go.
-Granted, it’s still cheaper than a visit to the dentist for professional whitening, but then you’re paying for much better results, too.
+The HiSmile kit costs £59.99 in the UK, which is towards the top end for whitening kits.
+Granted, it's still cheaper than a visit to the dentist for professional whitening, but then you're paying for much better results, too.

 Given that you only get enough gel for six days of treatment, and refills work out at over £3 per application, the kit doesn't present great value for money – even if you are seeing good results.